 Common Christmas Traditions in Sweden

-Christmas celebrations in Sweden begin on St. Lucia Day on December 13 and continues with candlelight church processions up through Christmas Eve.
+Christmas celebrations in Sweden begin on St. Lucia Day on December 13 and continue with candlelight church processions up through Christmas Eve.
 Many iconic Christmas items familiar to Americans are also on display in Sweden—Christmas trees, amaryllis flowers, and plenty of gingerbread.